-The Justice Services Service Area is made up of a mixture of DCYF Grants and Partnerships with other City agencies.
+The Justice Services Service Area is made up of a mixture of DCYF Grants and Partnerships with other City agencies, and is jointly funded with the Juvenile Probation Department (JPD).
 The Service Area includes programs for justice system-involved youth and TAY/TAYA intended to prevent further engagement in the justice system and reduce recidivism.
 Services include culturally relevant programming, life coaching, case management, positive skill building activities, connection to adult allies and whole family engagement and are provided in coordination with system partners in system facilities and community settings.
 Grantees in this service area are expected to be knowledgeable about the local juvenile and adult criminal justice systems, rooted in youth development principles and able to provide culturally responsive services that address the unique needs of justice-involved youth and TAY/TAYA.